psychopy/workshops/source/3hrs/codeComponents.rst

 You could use the code above to prevent a Routine form occuring.

-You could set a variable that aborted the Routine (setting continueRoutine=False) on the very first frame.
+You could set a variable that aborted the Routine (setting :code:`continueRoutine=False`) on the very first frame.

-Alternatively you could surround that Routine by a loop in the Flow and set the a variable for the number of repeats (like `$nReps`).
-Then just use code to set `nReps=0` and your loop will effectively skip.
+You can also skip a routine by setting nReps to 0!

 How to debug a code component
 -------------------------------